Default MCP Servers - Examples¶

 The official MCP reference test server, maintained by the MCP working group.
 Implements every protocol primitive (tools / resources / prompts / sampling / completion / logging / progress / root listing) - including the ones server authors usually skip.
 The catalog ships per-OS STDIO entries; the in-app QA recipe uses the Docker form as a smoke test for the playground's own MCP client.

-Vendor modelcontextprotocol · T2 community
+Vendor modelcontextprotocol · T2 vendor

 Auth None - connects without credentials